-1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+1 Detailed description of learning outcomes and information about the assessment procedure are available at the Learning Outcomes Assessment section of LU website.

 2 Be able to analyze marketing strategy from the perspective of consumer decision process, as well as various social and psychological influences.
 PLO 2 ILO 1a, ILO 6a Case studies, homework, in-class activities 3 Develop and implement external communication strategies appropriate for organization's market segment.
 PLO 3 ILO 2a, ILO 7a In-class discussion, Home assignments, Case studies 4 Apply an understanding of consumer psychology to specific business situations.
 PLO 4 ILO 1a, ILO 2a, ILO 5a Case studies 5 Incorporate ethical principles in marketing decision making.
-PLO 5 ILO 3a, ILO 4a Course project, homework
+PLO 5 ILO 3a, ILO 4a Course project, home work